 Dividends

-Dividends are subject to a flat-rate levy or withholding at source and do not need to be reported when filing income tax returns.
+Dividends are subject to a flat-rate levy or withholding at source but they must still be reported when filing income tax returns.

-If your tax household is outside France, the French-source dividends (revenue from securities) you receive are subject to a flat-rate levy or withholding at source at respective rate of 12,80% (current rate at 1st January 2024), without prejudice to more favourable conditions being set forth in international tax treaties.
+As a non-resident of France for tax purposes, the dividends (revenue from shares) that you receive in France are subject to a flat-rate levy or withholding at source at a rate of 12.80% (effective rate on 1 January 2025), without prejudice to more favourable provisions that may be stipulated in international tax treaties (click here for further information in this respect).

-If you are not resident of France for tax purposes, income from investments is not subject to either social or compulsory levies.
+If you are not a resident of France for tax purposes, income from investments is not subject to social levies.

 Partager la page